Free Rocking Horse Plans Andy

-These two projects have been designed to use 19mm (3/4") timber that is easy to obtain from your local timber supplier and most hardware stores.
+These two projects have been designed to use 19mm (3/4") project timber that is easy to obtain from your local timber supplier and most hardware stores.
 Sometimes called white wood.
 The handle is a piece of dowel that just happens to be the same size as a broom handle.

 For the eyes, you can use wiggle eyes from your local craft or novelty store.
 Use ribbon or imitation leather about 10mm wide for the bridle.